-The ACL is probably the most commonly & most seriously injured ligament of the knee.
-In most cases, the ligament is injured by twisting & falling injuries in sports such as rugby league, soccer, netball, hockey & skiing.
-If this ligament is completely ruptured (torn) then usually surgery & an extensive rehabilitation program is required.
+The ACL is probably the most commonly and most seriously injured ligament of the knee.
+In most cases, the ligament is injured by twisting and falling injuries in sports such as rugby league, soccer, netball, hockey and skiing.
+If this ligament is completely ruptured (torn) then usually surgery and an extensive rehabilitation program is required.

 The ACL is a tough band of tissue located in the centre of the knee that connects the back part of the femur (thighbone) to the front of the tibia (shinbone).
-The ACL controls forward movement of the tibia on the femur & is the first ligament that becomes tight when the knee is straightened.
-If the knee is forced past this point this is called hyperextension & the ACL can be torn.
-Other parts of the knee may be injured with the ACL, such as the medial collateral ligament (MCL), on the inside of the knee, & the meniscus (the cushion between the tibia & femur).
+The ACL controls forward movement of the tibia on the femur and is the first ligament that becomes tight when the knee is straightened.
+If the knee is forced past this point this is called hyperextension and the ACL can be torn.
+Other parts of the knee may be injured with the ACL, such as the medial collateral ligament (MCL), on the inside of the knee, and the meniscus (the cushion between the tibia and femur).

-When the ACL is completely torn patients will often have heard a ‘pop’ & usually the knee joint swells significantly within a short time following the injury.
-There is also instability caused by the torn ligament & the knee feels like it may give way, especially when trying to change direction on the knee.
+When the ACL is completely torn patients will often have heard a ‘pop’ and usually the knee joint swells significantly within a short time following the injury.
+There is also instability caused by the torn ligament and the knee feels like it may give way, especially when trying to change direction on the knee.
 Walking is usually very difficult.